CumulusNetworks/docs/content/cumulus-linux/Layer-2/Multi-Chassis-Link-Aggregation---MLAG.md

 configuration requirement is to create a bond that is managed by LACP.

-However, if for some reason you cannot use LACP in your environment, you can configure the bonds in [balance-xor mode](Bonding---Link-Aggregation.html#src-83626536376_Bonding-LinkAggregation-balance_xor).
+However, if for some reason you cannot use LACP in your environment, you can configure the bonds in [balance-xor mode](Bonding---Link-Aggregation.html#src-8362653_Bonding-LinkAggregation-balance_xor).
 When using balance-xor mode to dual-connect host-facing bonds in an MLAG environment, you must configure the `clag_id` parameter on the MLAG bonds, which must be the same on both MLAG switches.
 Otherwise, the bonds are treated by the MLAG switch pair as if they are single-connected.
-In short, dDual-connectedness is solely determined by matching
-`clag_id` and any misconnection willis **not** be detected.
+In short, dual-connectedness is solely determined by matching `clag_id` and any misconnection will **not** be detected.

 On each of the peer switches, you must place the links that are connected to the dual-connected host or switch in the bond.
 This is true